 You can change the visibility level and, for example, view dependencies that have a specific scope (compile, test, and so on).

 From the list, select the dependency scope you want to see.
-IntelliJ IDEA displays only the specified dependency scope.
+Aqua displays only the specified dependency scope.

 Navigate to POM